crankyspock/rpi-pid-chamber/README.md

 ![Location of the temperature sensor](https://user-images.githubusercontent.com/56422704/194804848-52c2f169-7a2d-4656-9c09-05403cc5d964.jpeg)

 ## Wiring up the thermoelectic module
+WARNING!
+WARNING!
+WARNING!
+The peltier cooler module draws around 6A from the power supply!!
+This is enough to cause serious harm!
 Connect/solder the end of the twin core/heavy duty hook-up wire from the IBT_2 module to the peltier module.
 Connect/solder the end of the twin core/light duty hook-up wire from the power supply to the two fans on the Thermoelectic Peltier Refrieration Cooling System.
+I have soldered my connections and used heat-shrink wrap to protect the joins.
+In addition, I have used electricians tape to cover and keep the joins together.
+If you are not sure, disconnect the cables from the IBT_2 module and the power supply, and take the chamber together with the Thermoelectric Cooler to someone with electrical experience and ask them to solder the connections.

 ## Test the system
-Insert the temperature sensor into the chamber and seal with Blue Tack.
+Insert the temperature sensor probe into the chamber and seal it with Blue Tack.
-Connect the power supply to the wall socket and turn it on - the two fans on the TEC will produce significant noise, as they are runnng at full power.
+Connect the power supply to the wall socket and turn it on - the two fans on the TEC will produce significant noise, as they run at full power.
 They are also VERY cheap, so their bearings will add to the noise after a short while.
 Since my setup is in a shed out back, the noise is not a problem for me, so I have not looked for a solution.
 Another IBT_2 could be used to control the speed of the fans, but the system has better efficiency when the heatsinks are flushed as quickly as possible.
 The only advice I can give is to just replace the fans with good quality ones if noise is a problem.
 Log into the Raspberry Pi over SSH, change into the *rpi-pid-chamber* directory.
 Run the *sensors.py* script to identify the sensor IDs of the temperature probes.
 ```